 Probably so, though the source of this story was published around twenty years ago.
 A lot can happen in twenty years.

 These owners or perhaps newer owners could've had a cleansing ceremony of this adobe.
-Or, they all could of just accepted him as a house spirit and gotten used to his company.
+Or, they all could have just accepted him as a house spirit and gotten used to his company.

 Historic Haunted America by Michael Norman and Beth Scott